Trusted WordPress tutorials, when you need them most.

 How to Exclude Sticky Posts from the Loop in WordPress

 Sticky posts are a great way to highlight your featured content.
-However, there are certain places on your website where you don’t need sticky posts to be on the top.
+However, in our opinion, there are certain places on your website where you don’t need sticky posts to be on the top.

 In this article, we will show you how to completely exclude sticky posts from the loop in WordPress.